Itera/web-and-react-intro/README.md

 is to allow you to orient yourself and place your newfound knowledge into a bigger picture.

+## Concrete Learnings

+After completing this course you'll be able to:
+- Creating and using React _components_
+- Handling user interaction with React
+- Fetching and handling data from API using React
+- Use relevant terms when talking about React
+- Find further reading material about React

 ## Prerequisites

 The following list of programs are required for you to go through this course: